alchemyplatform/aa-sdk/site/glossary/types.md

 A type representing a partial set of override options for `UserOperation` (UO) requests, specifically related to gas and paymaster data.
 It allows for optional customization of various gas-related parameters like `maxFeePerGas`, `maxPriorityFeePerGas`, `callGasLimit`, `preVerificationGas`, and `verificationGasLimit`.
 This type is particularly useful for dynamically adjusting gas settings in UO requests.

 [See Interface ↗️](https://github.com/alchemyplatform/aa-sdk/blob/main/packages/alchemy/src/middleware/types/index.ts)

+## `BigNumberish`

+A type that can be a hexadecimal string prefixed with `0x`, a `bigint`, or a `number`.
+It is used to represent values that can be converted to or operate as big integers.

+## `BigNumberishRange`

+An object type that may contain optional `min` and `max` fields, each of which accepts a `BigNumberish` value.
+This type is used to specify a numerical range, including both the minimum and maximum bounds.

+## `Percentage`

+An object type with a required `percentage` field, which is a `number` that must be within the range of 1 to 1000.